dennisdoomen/CSharpGuidelines/_includes/0001_Introduction.md

 ## 1.1.
 What is this?

-This document attempts to provide guidelines (or coding standards if you like) for coding in C# 1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 7.1, 7.2 or 7.3 that are both useful and pragmatic.
+This document attempts to provide guidelines (or coding standards if you like) for all versions of C# up to and including that are both valuable and pragmatic.
 Of course, if you create such a document you should practice what you preach.
-So rest assured, these guidelines are representative to what we at [Aviva Solutions](http://www.avivasolutions.nl) do in our day-to-day work.
+So rest assured, these guidelines are representative to what we at [Aviva Solutions](https://www.avivasolutions.nl) do in our day-to-day work.
 Notice that not all guidelines have a clear rationale.
 Some of them are simply choices we made at Aviva Solutions.
 In the end, it doesn't matter what choice you made, as long as you make one and apply it consistently.

 ## 1.2.
 Why would you use this document?